robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/README.md

 ====> Studielast bedraagt 30 ECTS.

 # Scope
-A hands-on grounding of modern AI applications.
+A hands-on grounding of modern AI.
 The course provides a roadmap for building conceptual prototypes of Human-Centered (HC) data-products by means of AI-platforms.

 AI platforms provide software tools to build, deploy, and monitor machine learning algorithms.